vvscode/docs/docs/video/video-for-ios/video-ios-instant-messaging.md

-[block:callout]
-{
-  "type": "info",
-  "title": "Note",
+> **Note**
+>
-  "body": "The application handles iOS local notifications for instant messages which is different than how incoming calls are handled.
-The Sinch SDK manages the local notifications for incoming calls."
+> The application handles iOS local notifications for instant messages which is different than how incoming calls are handled.
+The Sinch SDK manages the local notifications for incoming calls.
-}
-[/block]

 ## Sending a message to multiple recipients

 To send a message to multiple recipients, create the outgoing message with the `+[SINOutgoingMessage messageWithRecipients:text:]`.